AlexIoannides/kubernetes-mlops/README.md

 ks version
 ```

-## Using Seldon to Build a Machine Learning Service on Kubernetes
+## Using Seldon to Build a ML Model Scoring Service on Kubernetes

-TODO
+Seldon's core mission is to simplify the deployment of complex ML prediction pipelines on top of Kubernetes.
+In this demonstration we are going to focus on the simplest possible example - i.e. the simple ML model scoring API we have already been using.

 ### Installing Source-to-Image

-Seldon-core depends heavily on [Source-to-Image](https://github.com/openshift/source-to-image) - a tool for building artifacts from source and injecting into docker images.
+Seldon-core depends heavily on [Source-to-Image](https://github.com/openshift/source-to-image) - a tool for automating the process of building code artifacts from source and injecting them into docker images.
 In Seldon's use-case the artifacts are the different pieces of an ML pipeline.
 We use Homebrew to install on Mac OS X,

 ```bash
 brew install source-to-image